 Airlines expect to cancel thousands of flights due to storm

-AP News file photo of de-icing of a plane during a light snow on the runway at LaGuardia Airport.
-U.S. airlines have already canceled about 4,000 flights Monday and Tuesday as a late-winter storm is expected to dump enough snow to disrupt travel in the Northeast.
+U.S. airlines have canceled about 4,000 flights Monday and Tuesday as a late-winter storm is expected to dump enough snow to disrupt travel in the Northeast.
+While it is unlikely any flights in or out of Monroe will be cancelled, travelers could face delays in connecting flights heading to northeast locations.

 Add your comments below